mvolkmann/blog/src/rust.md

 1. If all the reference parameters now have the same lifetime and the return type is a reference, it is assigned the same lifetime as the reference parameters.
+   This occurs when there is only one parameter with a reference type or when there is more that one, but they all have the same specified lifetime annotation.
 1. If the function is a method
    (indicated by the first parameter having the name `self`), the `self` parameter is a reference (`&self` or `&mut self`),